-- 34. "Job abandonment" shall mean voluntary separation from an employee's job with no notice or same-day notice, or failure to appear for work as regularly scheduled for 3 consecutive work days absent proper authorization. - 35.
+- 35. "Job abandonment" shall mean voluntary separation from an employee's job with no notice or same-day notice, or failure to appear for work as regularly scheduled for 3 consecutive work days absent proper authorization. - 36.
 "Management representative" shall mean any individual working at or above the level of supervisor or crew chief who is responsible for directing the work of employees and who exercises independent judgment with respect to the direction of such work.
-The term includes human resources representatives, managers, and directors, but excludes individuals employed in the City's Alternative Dispute Resolution Program or the Office of the Employee Ombud. - 36.
-"Mediation" shall mean an informal voluntary meeting between the parties to a dispute and one or more trained neutral mediators who assist them to find a mutually acceptable resolution to their conflict. - 37.
-"Medical certification" shall mean verification by the employee's health care provider that an employee is incapacitated for the performance of such employee's job by an illness or injury that qualifies for sick leave. - 38.
-"Merit leave" shall mean annual paid leave that is awarded to an employee assigned on a regular or out-of-class basis to an eligible salaried title in recognition of such employee's exceptional job performance. - 39.
-Office of the Employee Ombud or OEO" shall mean a City-wide Conflict Management function that offers informal dispute resolution, conflict mitigation training, and leadership coaching to all city departments and employees. - 40.
-"Opportunity for Advancement Bulletin" or "OFA" shall mean the City's official internal communication of job vacancies. - 41.
-"Out-of-class assignment" shall mean the temporary assignment of an eligible employee to perform the normal ongoing duties and responsibilities associated with a higher-paying title. - 42.
+The term includes human resources representatives, managers, and directors, but excludes individuals employed in the Office of the Employee Ombud (which oversees the City's Alternative Dispute Resolution Program). - 37.
+"Mediation" shall mean an informal voluntary meeting between the parties to a dispute and one or more trained neutral mediators who assist them to find a mutually acceptable resolution to their conflict. - 38.
+"Medical certification" shall mean verification by the employee's health care provider that an employee is incapacitated for the performance of such employee's job by an illness or injury that qualifies for sick leave. - 39.
+"Merit leave" shall mean annual paid leave that is awarded to an employee assigned on a regular or out-of-class basis to an eligible salaried title in recognition of such employee's exceptional job performance. - 40.
+Office of the Employee Ombud or OEO" shall mean a City-wide Conflict Management function that offers informal dispute resolution, manages the City's Alternative Dispute Resolution Program, and provides conflict mitigation training and leadership coaching to all city departments and employees. - 41.
+"Opportunity for Advancement Bulletin" or "OFA" shall mean the City's official internal communication of job vacancies. - 42.
+"Out-of-class assignment" shall mean the temporary assignment of an eligible employee to perform the normal ongoing duties and responsibilities associated with a higher-paying title. - 43.
 "Overtime threshold" shall mean a combined total of 40 straight-time hours of work and/or paid leave per workweek.
-Hours worked beyond the overtime threshold must be compensated at the appropriate overtime rate of pay. - 43.
+Hours worked beyond the overtime threshold must be compensated at the appropriate overtime rate of pay. - 44.
 "Parent" shall mean the mother, father, stepmother, or stepfather of an employee or an employee's spouse or domestic partner, or an individual who stood in loco parentis to an employee or the employee's spouse or domestic partner when the employee or the employee's spouse or domestic partner was a dependent child.